josephmaklc/graphqlsample/README.md

-This is a demo of GraphQL in java.
+This is a demo of [Graph QL](https://graphql.org/learn/) in java Spring Boot.
 Modeled after this example [https://dzone.com/articles/a-beginners-guide-to-graphql-with-spring-boot](https://dzone.com/articles/a-beginners-guide-to-graphql-with-spring-boot)
 It is updated with newer versions of dependencies, with different way to do mutation and query resolving.